-Change is afoot for the cable and satellite TV companies.
+Change is afoot for the cable and satellite TV branding (and companies).
 Are they the next to fall victim to the Blockbuster Syndrome?
 That is, will they continue to hold onto a business model that is fast running out because their traditional revenue model does not allow for change?

-It was reported recently that 800,000 US households have switched from cable or satellite TV to either rabbit ears or Internet sources for their entertainment and news.
+It was reported recently that 800,000 US households are disconnecting from cable TV to either rabbit ears or Internet sources for their entertainment and news.

 This is not a huge number in the general scope of things.
 But it will be.
 I guarantee it.
 Change is coming and it will be here faster than you can say, “Blockbuster”.

 Markets, financial markets aside, always seek economies.
 They naturally trend towards efficiencies.
-The efficiencies in cable and satellite have changed permanently.
+The efficiencies in cable TV branding and satellite TV branding have changed permanently.
 Let me explain.

 It’s Not The 70’s Anymore

 Back in the 70s, television for most Americans consisted of 5-10 channels: Three major broadcast networks (four, if you include PBS), and a few local UHF channels.
 The market clamored for more choices and better reception quality.

 This idea that all human invention and progress arises from solving the correct problem is a universal axiom in business.
 It is a realization of identifying needs based on efficiencies and responding to those efficiencies with new economies.
 As a result of this universal model, a new business emerged: Cable TV.

 Every new solution creates more problems and, when those problems are addressed, a new economy evolves.
 The early cable days are a prime example of this phenomenon.
 The original cable boxes had 26 channels.
 The four main networks, PBS, Channel 9 out of Chicago, 17 out of Atlanta, and a smattering of new arrivals such as ESPN, USA, and of course premium stations like HBO that played movies.